Welcome to Your Holistic Postpartum Guide!

-There's a lot of chatter in the mainstream culture about "snapping back" and losing baby weight as quickly as possible.
-This may compel you to get back to your old routine and your pre-baby weight.
-There's a tendency to feel like life will be normal again or you'll feel better when you're back to your former self, but really, those days are over.
-Consider that you're a new person, because you are, and that your whole body/self needs more time than you think it does to recover and become the new you.
+There’s a lot of chatter in the mainstream culture about “snapping back” and losing baby weight as quickly as possible.
+This may compel you to get back to your old routine and your pre-baby weight as soon as possible.
+There’s a tendency to feel like life will be normal again or you’ll feel better when you’re back to your former self, but really, you’re a new person!
+You’ll never be who you were before baby, even if you “get your body bak”.
+Consider that you’re a new person, because you are, and that your whole body/self needs more time than you think it does to recover and become the new you.

 Exercise raises blood pressure and hormone levels, including cortisol, a stress hormone.
 Intensive activity can also increase bleeding or delay healing, especially stitches.
 Give yourself at least 15 days before doing any moderate to rigorous activity, such as walking, climbing stairs, swimming, or cycling.

 What’s motivating you to resume your pre-baby activities?
 Is this what you want for yourself or are you attaching to someone else’s or society’s idea of what you should be doing and what your body should look like?